geekgugi/thesaurus/README.md

 Thesaurus app
 ================

-This app is written using bottle framework which provides restful services.
+This app is written using python bottle framework which provides restful services.
 At the front end side, backbone framework is used.

-load the file mongo db using following command:
+load the mongo db file mongo db typing following command:

 ```
  $ mongoimport --db <database> --collection <collection> --type json --file data.json --jsonArray